corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 ### Chat Smart Contract

-The Smart Contract (combination of the ChatState and ChatContract) can be represented by a simple Smart Contract View diagram:
+The Smart Contract (a combination of the ChatState and ChatContract) can be represented by a simple Smart Contract view diagram:

 {{< figure src="chat-smart-contract-view.png" figcaption="Smart Contract View diagram" alt="Smart Contract View diagram" >}}